nothing gold can stay

-The message developed into an email poem which, after Juliette Harris’ response, turned into an exquisite corpse (a serial collaboration in which each writer begins a verse with the ending word of the previous verse).
+The message developed into an email poem which, with Toni’s response, became an exquisite corpse — a serial collaboration in which founding Ecollective members begin a verse with the ending word of the previous verse.

 From: hermine pinson